blUeBUg200/soc-operations/README.md

     - Identify relevant assets which drive the mission's success
 - Identify Mission Dependencies
     - Identify dependencies for the mission critical assets
-- Prepare for Threat Profiling
-    - Plan for resources and references for creating a threat profile

 ### Age:I.M2 - Log Quality Analysis
 The integrated device logs should be analyzed on the below perspectives to ensure it adds value to our security monitoring,